 - Other configurations

 You have complete control over the server through this panel.
-Click on any of the panels and it will open up with a number of options.
+Click on any of the panels, which will open up several options.

 In the case that you wish to remove Webmin from your system, issue the following command in Terminal (server):